Read along to find out if you can buy Parler stock and get a list of competitor stocks worth watching out for.

 The Parler app calls itself the world’s town square and associates itself heavily with free speech.

-At the beginning of 2021, the app made waves and became massively popular.
+The app made waves at the beginning of 2021 and became massively popular.

 If you’re one of them, stay tuned.